Equipping and inspiring others to overcome obstacles and pursue their dreams.

 Some things that keep me busy.

 Experience the adventure of riding the backroads of the Pacific Northwest through my travel blog, Weekend Wanderer.
+Or experience more writing on my facebook page - Mim Moment.

 My hope is that these quick “feel good” reads will lighten your day and bring you along for the journey.